All Episodes

 And there's been a real big insurgence of citizen journalists that have been there.

-just this morning i think on daily acad where he talked about how it's good that there's this win but it's also disappointing that it all boiled down to planning yes which will get into.
+Because there's the angle you could say that, I mean, Carl Benjamin made a video just this morning, I think, on Daily Accad, where he talked about how it's good that there's this win, but it's also disappointing that it all boiled down to planning plans.

 We'll still take the win.